hande-qmc/hande/documentation/hubbard.rst

     Not valid for simple_fciqmc calculations, where the population of spawned walkers on each determinant is stored.
-**tau** *tau*
-    Real.

-    Set the timestep to be used.
-Each Monte Carlo cycle amounts to propogating the walker population by the *tau* in units of imaginary time.

-    A small timestep causes the walker population to evolve very slowly.
-Too large a timestep, on the other hand, leads to a rapid particle growth which takes a long time to stabilise, even once the shift begins to vary, and coarse population dynamics.
-**initial_shift** *initial_shift*
-    Real.

-    Default: 0.

-    Set the value of the shift to use during the period before the shift is allowed to vary.
-Positive values lead to faster growth in the number of walkers due to cloning.
-Using too large a value can lead to poor sampling as large numbers of walkers reside on the same small number of determinants rather than diffusing appropriately through the determinant space.
-**varyshift_target** *varyshift_target*
-    Integer.

-    Default: 10000.

-    Set the target number of particles to be reached before the shift is allowed to vary.
-This is only checked at the end of each report loop.
-**reference_det** *electron_1 electron_2 ... electron_nel*
-    Integer list.

-    Default: use the first nalpha alpha spin-orbitals and first nbeta beta spin-orbitals, where nalpha and nbeta are the number of alpha and beta electrons respectively, as defined by the **ms** input option.
-Note that this can lead to using a 'bad' reference determinant which is a long way from the ground state energy.
-This is particularly true when using the real space formulation of the Hubbard model, as it causes as many sites as possible to be doubly occupied.

-    Set the reference determinant to occupy the specified spin-orbitals.
-    The index of each spin-orbital is printed out in the basis functions section of the output.
 **dump_restart** [*id*]
     Optional integer.